 Mascot Mook: The hapless Rebel Grunts.
 Many fans were saddened by their absence in the fifth game, and they even got to be playable once.

-Mind Control: In Metal Slug 3 the character that you are controlling is abducted and then turned into clones and then clone zombies.
-In Metal Slug 6 players have their character's counterpart become controlled by the flying parasite things.
+Mind Control: In Metal Slug 3, the character that you are controlling is abducted and then turned into clones, and then clone zombies.
+In Metal Slug 6, players have Marco (or Fio if the Marco's the player, or Tarma if both are used by the players) become controlled by the flying parasite things.

 Mook Horror Show: Human enemies panic when you respawn in front of them.
-Except for bosses, but everyone from the lowest infantry to blue-suited doom troops loose their shit.
+Except for bosses, but everyone from the lowest infantry to blue-suited doom troops lose their shit.

 More Dakka: The Metal Slug franchise is heavily based off of awesome firepower, with heavy machine guns, BIG heavy machine guns, two machine guns, and other powerful weapons.
 This is then taken even further by the fact that players can become fat, increasing the power of their weapons (think of a heavy machine gun that is BIG and while fat).
 The vehicles with a huge vulcan machine gun (or 2) are also based off of this.